 House Reef: a world class shore dive

-Our House Reef is a shore dive, easily accessed at any time from either the end of the jetty, the Dive Centre, or the steps leading down from your Water Cottage accommodation.
+Our House Reef is a shore dive, easily accessed at any time from either the end of the jetty or the Dive Centre.
 On a rising tide, jump off the end of the jetty and enjoy an easy drift North through the channel, which is exposed to variable current.
 Schooling horse-eyed jacks congregate under the pier, joined by massive schools of fusiliers and shoals of passing anchovies.
 Several very large groupers make their home in the depths under the jetty, and they often appear to inspect visitors to their reef.
 We regularly see large black tip reef sharks patrolling the deeper areas, as well as the occasional grey reef shark.

 As you drift north through the channel, the topography shifts from a gentle slope to steep wall, festooned with colourful soft corals, huge gorgonian sea fans, and sea squirts and tunicates in a multitude of sizes and shapes.
 Careful inspection of the many rocky outcroppings, coral bommies, and overhangs is always rewarded with a treasure.
 A close look at Muricella and Annella sea fans often reveals the elusive Bargibanti and Denise pygmy seahorses.
 Large and colourful crinoids often cling to the fans as well, hosting a menagerie of colour-coordinated cling fish, crinoid shrimp, and arrowhead crabs.